-(The link feature can also be accessed in the ‘Text’ tab of the content editor)
+(The link tool can also be accessed in the ‘Text’ tab of the editor)

-The Inline Linking editor appears below the selection …
+The Inline Linking editor appears below the selected phrase …

-Paste in the URL of your target link or start typing a word or keyword phrase related to the title of the page or post you want to hyperlink into the field to find related content …
+Paste in your link URL or type a word or keyword related to the title of the page or post you want to hyperlink in the field to bring up related pages and posts …

 (Inline Linking editor – Apply button)

-You can access the advanced linking editor by clicking on the gear icon …
+You can access the advanced linking editor by clicking on the gear (‘Link Options’) icon …

 (WordPress Inline Linking – ‘Link Options’ button)